 Peel the top piece of the plastic wrap and use the bottom piece to place the rolled crust in the pan.
 Remove the plastic wrap and use your fingers to tuck any excess dough or fill any empty edges.

-Use a fork to pierce the dough and gently spread the fig jam.
+Use a fork to pierce the dough and gently spread the fig paste.
 Set aside while making the cake.

-In a medium bowl sift the flour, baking powder, and baking soda.
+In a medium bowl sift the flour, baking powder, baking soda, and spices.
 Set aside.

-Measure the sour cream and fig paste in a medium bowl and mix to combine.
+Measure the sour cream and fig jam (or paste) in a medium bowl and mix to combine.
 Set aside.

 In a bowl of a standing mixer fitted with the paddle attachment beat butter, brown sugar, sugar, and molasses on medium-high for 4-5 minutes.
 Scrape the sides and bottom of the bowl 2-3 times.